Coca Cola Incident (Tamkang Incident)

-Coca Cola Incident (可口可樂事件) is the term that surfaced in December 1976 in Taiwan after a performance against loss of identity.
+The Coca Cola Incident (Kěkǒukělè Shìjiàn) was the term that surfaced in December 1976 in Taiwan after a performance against loss of identity.
 It occurred on the campus of Tamkang University, then known as the Tamkang College of Arts and Sciences, in Tamsui, a small port city in Northern Taiwan.

 On December 3, 1976, a “Western folk concert” (Xiyang minyao yanchang hui 西洋民謠演唱會) presenting folk songs in English, sung by singers from Taiwan, took place.
 It had been organized formally by the Student Activity Center of Tamkang College.
 But the faculty of languages and literature members Lee Yuan-chen (李元貞), Liang Jingfeng (梁景峰), Wang Jinping (scholar and activist) (王津平) and their friend, Lee Shuang-tze (李雙澤) had been the driving force.

 The concert started normally with English-language folk songs.
 Xu Zhiyuan (許志源) notes that “the prestigious Tao Hsiao-ching (陶曉清)” was “in charge” as MC.
 Chair.)

 The blues poet, Hu Defu (胡德夫), had been scheduled as one of the singers, could not perform because of an injury due to a fight the day before.
 Lee then step in to perform for him.
 When Li got on stage, he was holding a Coca Cola bottle in his hand and loudly addressed the audience.
 "I went to the United States, and I went to Spain; young people around the world are drinking Coca-Cola and are singing songs that are in English,” he said, according to one report.
 And then he added, “May I ask you where our own songs are?"
 And ended by shouting, “Why don't you sing your own songs?
 Let's sing our own songs!”
 Uttering these words, he smashed the Coke bottle – something that everyone clearly understood as a symbolic gesture of protest.